CynieC/Warehouse_Analysis/README.md

 ## Data Source

-The data is available on Kaggle using this [link].(https://www.kaggle.com/datasets/prachi13/customer-analytics)
+The data is available on [Kaggle].(https://www.kaggle.com/datasets/prachi13/customer-analytics)

 ## Insights and Findings